commercetools/commercetools-mc-custom-objects-starter/docs/index.md

 - [ESLint](https://eslint.org/docs/user-guide/getting-started) - JS, CSS, and
   GraphQL linter

+## Limitations

+This application only displays Custom Objects created with a schema managed by this application.
+Custom Objects created through the API without a schema are not displayed.

 ## Installation

 Simply run `yarn` or `yarn install` from the repository root to install the